aanastasiou/citehound/doc/source/operation.rst

 This concludes the process of importing and linking a Pubmed bibliographical dataset.

-Onwards now, to detailed data processing examples.
+Onwards now, to working with queries.

 -----